 Palm Sunday Resources: Jesus' Triumphant Entry Into Our Home

 I am gearing up for celebrating Palm Sunday in our home with lots of great resources that I think you will enjoy.
 A couple of weeks ago I did a brief interview on Guadalupe Radio Network-Houston and was told that apparently I've been preparing for quarantined liturgies for a while without knowing it.
-Who would have ever guessed that we would be in this situation but ya know what, I've got your back!
-We are all stuck at home for Palm Sunday, Holy Week, and Easter but this doesn't mean we can't be just as intentional and prayerful as if we were in the comfort of our parishes.
-To help get you going I'm sharing some of the resources that I've created for my family to use along other activities that I have seen floating around.
+I've always had a great time building tradition in our home and Holy Week is a must.
+We like to be very intentional in our home during this time, so we integrate some sort of prayer and activity every day.
+To help get you going, I'm sharing some of the resources that I've created for my family to use along other activities that I have seen floating around.
 If you'd like resources and ideas for each day of Holy Week please go like or follow my Facebook Page @HisGirlSunday where you can find more.

 On Palm Sunday, or Passion Sunday, we commemorate Jesus' triumphant entry into Jerusalem, an entry that will directly lead to the accomplishment of the Paschal Mystery.
 Pope Benedict XVI explained in his book Jesus of Nazareth, that it is important for us to understand the meaning behind this day.
 Jesus is claiming the rights of a King, He is showing the people fulfillment of Old Testament promises, and He is showing that His power does not come from man but from God.
 The people recognized Him as their Messiah, their King, and we can see this in the way that they lay out their garments on the street, wave their palm/olive branches, and proclaim, "Hosanna!
 Blessed is He who comes in the name of the Lord!
 Blessed is the kingdom of our father David that is coming!
 Hosanna in the Highest!"
 (Mark 11:9-10)